You receive protection

 You are not made bankrupt

 - It doesn't automatically make you bankrupt.
-After six months, if you do not apply for bankruptcy, creditors can continue to pursue you for the debts.
+After 21 days, if you do not apply for bankruptcy, creditors can continue to pursue you for the debts.

 It is not recorded on the public register of personal bankruptcies

-- The details of your TDP do not appear on the permanent National Personal Insolvency Index (NPII)[?].
+- The details of your TDP do not appear on the National Personal Insolvency Index (NPII)[?].

 You can apply for TDP if you have debts you can’t pay.
 Usually people apply for TDP if unsecured creditors are taking enforcement action.

 Some people are not eligible for TDP.
 This includes people who: